History of the Jews in Texas: History of Jewish Texans

 Spanish Texas did not welcome easily identifiable Jews, but they came in any case.
+The entire Spanish Empire was governed by laws mandating strict Catholic Religious uniformity and prohibited the open practice of any other faith in their territories.
 Jao de la Porta was with Jean Laffite at Galveston, Texas in 1816, and Maurice Henry was in Velasco in the late 1820s.
 Jews fought in the armies of the Texas Revolution of 1836, some with James Fannin at Goliad, others at the Battle of San Jacinto.
 Dr. Albert Levy became a surgeon to revolutionary Texan forces in 1835, participated in the capture of Bexar, and joined the Texas Navy the next year.
 The first families were conversos and Sephardic Jews.
+People of Jewish ancestry have been a part of Texas history since the first European explorers arrived in the 1500s.
 Later settlers such as the Simon family, led by Alex Simon, came in the 1860s and contributed to the construction of synagogues and monuments such as the Simon Theatre.
 B. Levinson, a Jewish Texan civic leader, arrived in 1861.
 Today the vast majority of Jewish Texans are descendants of Ashkenazi Jews, those from central and eastern Europe whose families arrived in Texas after the Civil War or later.

-Organized Judaism in Texas began in Galveston with the establishment of Texas' first Jewish cemetery in 1852.
-By 1856 the first organized Jewish services were being held in the home of Galveston resident Isadore Dyer.
+Organized Judaism in Texas began in Galveston with the establishment of Texas' first Jewish cemetery in 1852 with Rev. M.N.
+Nathan from New Orleans officiating.
+By 1856 the first organized Jewish services were being held in the home of Galveston resident Isadore Dyer high was an important step towards formal community.
 These services would eventually lead to the founding of Texas' first and oldest Reform Jewish congregation, Temple B'nai Israel, in 1868.

 The first synagogue in Texas, Congregation Beth Israel of Houston, was founded in Houston in 1859 as an Orthodox congregation.
 However, by 1874 the congregation voted to change their affiliation to the fledgling Reform movement.
+Texas democrats pushed for constitutional reform to limit government, restore, white control, and reduce taxes, leading to the rejection of an 1874 proposed constitution.
 The ensuing years were accompanied by the spread of Judaism throughout Texas.
 Temple Beth-El (San Antonio, Texas) was founded in San Antonio in 1874, followed by Temple Emanu-El of Dallas in 1875 and Brenham's B'nai Abraham in 1885.
 Congregation Beth Israel, a Reform synagogue in Austin, TX organized itself in 1876 and was chartered by the state of Texas in 1879, it is the oldest synagogue in the State’s Capital.
 Temple Beth-El is known as one of the state's more contemporary Reform Jewish congregations due to their very open support of the Jewish LGBT community while B'nai Abraham, currently led by Rabbi Leon Toubin, is the state's oldest existing Orthodox synagogue.